 - Study mode and duration

 Students begin their studies in September.
-The programme includes four core modules (26 contact hours per module totalling 104 contact hours), three track modules (26 contact hours per module totalling 78 contact hours), a module on Research Ethics (12 contact hours) and a thesis (104 contact hours).
+The programme includes four core courses (26 contact hours per course totalling 104 contact hours), three track courses (26 contact hours per course totalling 78 contact hours), a course on Research Ethics (12 contact hours) and a thesis (104 contact hours).

 - NURS6001 Scientific Progress in Nursing

 - NURS6002 Advanced Quantitative Research Designs and Methods